chisomdaniel/eShop/README.md

 # eShop

 eShop is a mini E-commerce app that can be embedded or integrated into other platforms, enabling them to sell products or services online with minimal setup.
-The app will be **self-contained**, providing product management, shopping cart, checkout, and payment featues **out of the box**.
+The app will be **self-contained**, providing product management, shopping cart, checkout, and payment features **out of the box**.

 ### Requirement
 This project is expected to be: